Yellow Chili's

 Instructions

-• In a blender add ½ cup of mint, and coriander leaves, 1 tsp roasted gram dal, 1 tsp chopped ginger and garlic, salt, amchur powder, chaat masala, and water.
-Grind until it turns smooth
+• To create the green dipping sauce, combine ½ cup each of fresh mint and coriander leaves, 1 tsp of roasted gram dal, 1 tsp each of chopped ginger and garlic, a pinch of salt, some amchur (dried mango) powder, chaat masala to taste, and a little water in a blender.
+Blend these ingredients until you achieve a smooth consistency.

 Serving: 2tsp | Calories: 147kcal | Carbohydrates: 24g | Protein: 2g | Fat: 6g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Trans Fat: 0.02g | Cholesterol: 3mg | Sodium: 28mg | Potassium: 286mg | Fiber: 2g | Sugar: 15g | Vitamin A: 667IU | Vitamin C: 11mg | Calcium: 72mg | Iron: 2mg